danknights/mice5035/tutorials/06_beta_diversity_stats/README.md

 ## MiCE 5035 Tutorial: Statistical analysis of beta diversity in R

 ### Background
-This tutorial is an introduction to statistical analysis of microbiome data in _R_.
+This tutorial is an introduction to statistical testing of beta diversity in microbiome data in _R_.
 It will include making some visualizations to accompany the statistical tests.

 ### Requirements
 You must have completed [Tutorial 5](../05_visualization_in_R).